Talwiinder: Tours and live performances

 Talwiinder's live performances are often praised for his strong singing abilities, which spontaneously engage the audience.

 He performed as one of the opening acts for Dua Lipa at the Zomaland Festival in Mumbai on 30 November 2024.

 Talwiinder also opened for American rapper G-Eazy during his India tour, which began in February 2024.

 He was one of the performing artists at Lollapalooza India 2025, an event headlined by artists such as Shawn Mendes and Green Day.

 Talwiinder announced his "Halloween India Tour" on August 31, 2025.
-The tour will cover five Indian cities in October and November, starting in Ludhiana at the Bangr Fest.
+The tour covered five Indian cities in October and November, starting in Ludhiana at the Bangr Fest.